croffler/hugo-test/site/content/xap110tut/index.markdown

 In this part of the tutorial we will introduce you to the different processing services you can run on top of the Space.

 [Events and Messaging](./java-tutorial-part4.html)<br>
-The Spaceâ€™s Messaging and Events support provides messaging handlers that simplify event driven programming.
+The Spaces Messaging and Events support provides messaging handlers that simplify event driven programming.

 [The Processing Unit](./java-tutorial-part5.html)<br>
 The PU is the fundamental unit of deployment in XAP.
 The PU itself runs within a Processing Unit Container and is deployed onto the Service Grid.
 Once a PU is deployed, a PU instance is the actual runtime entity.